dmerkova/dmerkova/README.md

-- 👋 Hi, I’m @dmerkova
+- 👋 Hi, I’m here.
 - 👀 I’m interested in orienteering, kayaking, sailing, teaching gymnastic little kids, ...
 - 🌱 I’m currently learning python (still).
 I'm learning eskimo roll.
 I'm learning to read wind and water.
 I'm trying to understand to my kid ...
-- 💞️ I’m looking to collaborate on different projects at woek and community
+- 💞️ I’m looking to collaborate on different projects at work and community
-- 📫 How to reach me?
-On Potomac, in Shenandoah, on Chesapeak bay, and in my office.
+- 📫 How to reach me? ... in my office ...

 <!---
 dmerkova/dmerkova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.